This article series documents a journey of modifying and improving a 3D printer.

 40mm x 40mm x 10mm Motherboard cooling fans, note the obstacles

 What I was most annoyed about are the two unregulated motherboard cooling fans.
 I think it was a bad design choice to put the heat-sensitive electronics, including power supply and stepper drivers, effectively inside the heated build chamber instead of outside of it.
-Given this printer’s dimensions, I understand they didn’t want to put them under the printer chamber and raise it further.
+Given this printer’s dimensions, they could have put at least some electronics in the unused open space under the printer, as it’s done in other large printer designs like the Voron series.
+For some reason, they wanted to keep all electronics behind the side cover.
 However, why not fully section off the electronics compartment on the right hand side and supply it with cool outside air from a slow-running 80mm or 120mm fan, instead of leaving these small fans to re-circulate hot air?
+Looking at design drawings in the Guider IIs manual suggests they at least added a small 40mm (?) fan for the electronics compartment in the redesign, which would confirm that they’ve also identified their original design as problematic.
+I’m not familiar with any details on this, though, and still expect this to be far from optimal or quiet.

 My temporary modification here was to mostly run the 3D printer with one enclosure side removed, connecting a variable step-down voltage regulator to the 24V DC fan header, and running a 12V 3-Pin 120mm computer fan to cool the mainboard components.
 This leaves the build enclosure open and is not ideal, but was acceptable for the type of printing I did.